SHIPPING TO INDONESIA

 - Guns, sports weapons, hunting guns (requires a special license)

 This list may change depending on government regulations.
 Visit the official customs page for the latest information.
 It can be found in the ‘Lartas Information’ section under the ‘NTR Indonesia’ tab.
-There you can check which items are prohibited and restricted, categorised by an import permit.
+There you can check which items are prohibited and restricted, categorised by import permit.